woosignal/wp-json-api-flutter/README.md

       ));
 ```

-###WordPress - Register
+#### WordPress - Register
 - Used to register a user
-- The username parameter is required, ensure that this is unquie
+- The username parameter is required, ensure that this is unique

 ``` dart
 WPUserRegisterResponse wpUserRegisterResponse = await WPJsonAPI.instance